cycloptux/GiselleBot-Documentation/docs/source/index.rst

 ..
-GiselleBot documentation master file, created by sphinx-quickstart on Tue Dec 11 00:45:34 2018.
+Documentation master file, created by sphinx-quickstart on Tue Dec 11 00:45:34 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 **************************************
-Welcome to GiselleBot's documentation!
+Welcome to |bot_name|'s documentation!
 **************************************

-**GiselleBot** is a Discord bot, developed by Cyc (cycloptux#1543 on Discord).
+|bot_name| is a Discord bot, developed by Cyc (cycloptux#1543 on Discord).

-Giselle was born as a "small" project to help the Brave Frontier-based Coalition (a group of people that played the same mobile game, Brave Frontier, from gumi Inc.) handle the kind-of-complicated (and fully documented, thanks to my friend and business partner NaviKing) members application workflow.
+|bot_name| was born as a "small" project to help the Brave Frontier-based Coalition (a group of people that played the same mobile game, Brave Frontier, from gumi Inc.) handle the kind-of-complicated (and fully documented, thanks to my friend and business partner NaviKing) members application workflow.

 Over time, a lot of side functions were added to help with day-to-day Discord usage, moderation, logging, roles management and so on.